College of Business

 Or, please see our full website for a complete listing of our ratings, accreditation, and other noteworthy achievements.

 The complete and up-to-date organizational chart for the college is located on the Business website.

 The complete and up-to-date list of departments and faculty is located on the Business website.

 The College of Business employs a staff of professional advisors in the Reinhardt Academic Center to assist students in the development of meaningful educational plans.
 We take our mission very seriously.
 We are committed to helping you in the development of a rewarding program of study and a challenging educational plan.

 We encourage you to take responsibility for your own learning, and are available to assist you in appropriate course selection, interpreting policies and procedures and monitoring your academic performance and progress toward degree completion.
 At the end of your coursework, we will conduct a degree check verifying that all program requirements have been completed--and then on to graduation!
 The academic counselors at the advising center are also available to refer you to appropriate university resources including tutoring, counseling and career services.

-Academic Bankruptcy and Fresh Start policies allow students to request the adjustment of their records for one or more entire semesters of previous college work, provided certain criteria are met.
-Students should see the Academic Bankruptcy and the Fresh Start policy.
+Academic Forgiveness and Fresh Start policies allow students to request the adjustment of their records for one or more entire semesters of previous college work, provided certain criteria are met.
+Students should see the Academic Forgiveness and the Fresh Start policy.